AhmedRaza15-dev/PDC_Assignment1/README.md

 > ⚠️ For smaller datasets or simple sequential algorithms, **single-threaded implementations remain more efficient** due to reduced overhead and GIL constraints.

----

-Would you like me to make this GitHub-ready with Markdown table alignment and emoji styling in a downloadable `.md` file?